Global overview and results

 Figure 3.6

 The average global score for criminal actors was 5.19 out of 10.
-Mirroring the 2021 findings, the criminal actors subcomponent was therefore again the primary factor in driving up the overall global criminality score (5.03, as an average of criminal markets and criminal actors).
+Mirroring the 2021 findings, the criminal actors subcomponent was again the primary factor in driving up the overall global criminality score (5.03, as an average of criminal markets and criminal actors).

-Breaking the results down by actor type, state-embedded actors continue to dominate the criminal landscape as the primary conduit for organized crime worldwide, with an average score of 5.95.
+Breaking the results down by actor type, state-embedded actors continued to dominate the criminal landscape as the primary conduit for organized crime worldwide, with an average score of 5.95.
 Their influence is shown to have increased against the 2021 findings by a considerable margin of 0.20 points.

 The continued reach and influence that all criminal actor types exert, however, is also important to recognize.
 Criminal networks (5.66), for instance, remained the second most influential actor, and recorded the second largest increase (+0.21) since the 2021 Index was published.
 Foreign actors ranked third (5.54) and recorded the largest increase (+0.26).
 Finally, mafia-style groups (4.02) also increased their average score globally, albeit to a lesser extent than other actor types (+0.13).
 Mafia-style groups were again found to be the least pervasive globally, even outranked in a global comparison by the new actor type, private sector actors (4.76).

 Despite their relative levels of influence, the increases that have been consistently observed in all criminal actor indicators show that, regardless of the structure of criminal groups or the origin of their members, the perpetrators of organized crime have all expanded their reach and levels of penetration in 2022.
-On one hand, thanks to the criminal opportunities offered by the cyber-space, they have found new domains where they can exert their influence, and on the other, they have allegedly exploited the challenges of the post-COVID global order to consolidate their activities.
+On the one hand, thanks to the criminal opportunities offered by the cyber-space, they have found new domains where they can exert their influence, and on the other, they have allegedly exploited the challenges of the post-COVID global order to consolidate their activities.

 Taken as a whole, the results underscore how criminal actors that are part of or act from within the state apparatus continue to be a major impediment to the development and implementation of effective anti-organized crime strategies.
 To quantify the extent of the risk, the results demonstrate that state-embedded actors have significant or severe influence in 122 of the 193 countries assessed here, or more than 60% of the sample.
 Conversely, the data identifies state-embedded actors as having little or no influence in only 36 countries, or around 19% of the sample.